The Estée Lauder Companies: History

 Estée Lauder's Clinique brand became the first women's cosmetic company to introduce a second line for men when, in 1976, they began a separate line called "Skin Supplies for Men", which continues to be sold at Clinique counters worldwide.
 In 1981, the company's products became available in the Soviet Union.

 In the 1990s, brand acquisitions and licensing agreements contributed to explosive growth as the company transformed from a family-owned business to a publicly traded, family-controlled organization.
-The decade opened with the creation of Origins — the first wellness brand in U.S. department stores.
+The decade opened with the creation of Origins – the first wellness brand in U.S. department stores.
 The first licensing agreement for fragrances was with fashion designer Tommy Hilfiger in 1993, followed by Kiton, an Italian fashion house (1995), and with American fashion designer Donna Karan (1997).

 Brand acquisitions began with an investment in the Toronto-based MAC Cosmetics in 1994, which the company then acquired in 1998.
-Bobbi Brown Cosmetics, designed by the celebrated makeup artist, was acquired in 1995, as was La Mer – along with the original recipe for its supreme luxury product, Crème de la Mer, containing the nutrient-rich Miracle Broth™.
+Bobbi Brown Cosmetics, designed by the celebrated makeup artist, was acquired in 1995, as was La Mer – along with the original recipe for its supreme luxury product, Crème de la Mer, containing the nutrient-rich Miracle Broth.
 The company ventured into its first hair care and holistic beauty brand with Aveda in 1997.
-The renowned fragrance house Jo Malone London was acquired in 1999.
+The fragrance house Jo Malone London was acquired in 1999.